JoeyYin-SEU/Multi_Camera_Calibration/README.md

 ![image](Readme_Image/CSI.png)
 2. Optimization of calibration board morphology under multi camera constraints
 ![image](Readme_Image/3D.png)
 3. Output corner data and calibration results (*.csv/*.mat/*.txt/*.msdata).The format of the msdata file has been defined in Format_Document.h.

+Dependency library:
+1. Ceres
+2. Opencv
+3. Matlab (only for *.MAT file output supported)

 There is still a portion of the work that needs to be waited for:
 1. The module supporting speckle calibration board needs to be updated after the paper is publicly published.